alpinezx/searxng-plus/LM_STUDIO_MCP.md

 **mcp-time not connecting:**
 Same requirement as above — Node.js must be installed.
 Run `npx @mcpcentral/mcp-time --version` in a Windows terminal to verify it can be reached.

+**jina-mcp-tools not connecting:**
+Confirm Node.js is installed on your Windows machine (`node --version`).
+If the tool connects but returns errors on specific pages, the page may be blocking automated requests — this is normal for some sites.
+Try a different source for the same information.